 The CH-47F Chinook has a long history of supporting military operations, especially transporting troops and equipment.
 While the number of troops one of these helicopters can transport at once varies (it varies on the amount of equipment each troop has with), it is estimated to carry around 33 troops to upwards of 50 troops.

 If the Chinook helicopters are not upgraded, it could lead to future costs for the military to maintain these helicopters.

-The top six efforts for modernization by the army include: long-range firing capabilities, a next generation of combat vehicles, control networks, soldier lethality, missile defense, and helicopter lifts.
+The top six efforts for modernization by the army include long-range firing capabilities, the next generation of combat vehicles, control networks, soldier lethality, missile defense, and helicopter lifts.
 These six components are said to be a tactical move in the case of conflicts.
-The wars fought in the Middle East and in Afghanistan are the culprit for the military’s budget problems.
+The wars fought in the Middle East and Afghanistan are the culprit for the military’s budget problems.